Mickey Rooney: Death

 Rooney died of natural causes (including complications from diabetes) in Studio City, Los Angeles, California, on April 6, 2014, at the age of 93.
 A group of family members and friends, including Mickey Rourke, held a memorial service on April 18.
 A private funeral, organized by another set of family members, was held at Hollywood Forever Cemetery, where he was interred, on April 19.
-His eight surviving children said in a statement that they were barred from seeing Rooney during his final years.
+His eight surviving children said that they were barred from seeing Rooney during his final years.

 At his death, Vanity Fair called Rooney "the original Hollywood train wreck".
 Despite earning millions during his career, he had to file for bankruptcy in 1962 due to mismanagement of his finances.
 In his later years, Rooney had entrusted his finances to his stepson, who funneled Rooney's earnings to pay for his own lavish lifestyle.
 His millions in earnings had dwindled to an estate that was valued at only $18,000.
 He died owing medical bills and back taxes, and contributions were solicited from the public.